 Eagle River Campground itself has 57 sites with picnic tables, fire pits, water, latrines, and flush toilets.
 It can accommodate tents, as well as large vehicles.
 Moreover, there is an overflow camping area of 10 sites.

 The campground usually operates from May to September, depending on the weather.
-Reservations can be made through phone or online up to one year in advance.
+Reservations can be made by phone or online up to one year in advance.
 The rates are affordable too, just USD$ 20 per night.

 Eklutna Lake Campground features 50 campsites with picnic tables, fire pits, latrines, and water.
 Moreover, it has 15 sites in the overflow area.
 There is also a picnic shelter to hide in during bad weather.
-A designated camping and picnic sector for large groups are available too.
+A designated camping and picnic sector for large groups is available too.

 During summer, you can enjoy biking, hiking, horseback riding, and ATVs.
-Furthermore, the Eklutna Lake provides various water-based activities, such as fishing, boating, or kayaking.
+Furthermore, Eklutna Lake provides various water-based activities, such as fishing, boating, or kayaking.
 For wildlife viewing, there are interpretive displays and a telescope near the trailhead by the parking area.

-On the other hand, the winter season brings the opportunity for you to try cross-country skiing, snowmobiling, and even the worldwide known Alaskan dog mushing.
+On the other hand, the winter season brings the opportunity for you to try cross-country skiing, snowmobiling, and even the worldwide-known Alaskan dog mushing.

 Tok RV Village Campground & Cabinswas opened in 1986 by the Jernigans.
 Since then, it has run as a family business that strives to deliver the best to each visitor.
 Based in Tok by the Alaska Highway, it serves as an excellent place for a rest break while on the road.

-Pop in the downtown for a bite to eat or visit the surrounding areas that boast numerous opportunities for fishing, bird watching, hiking, and biking.
+Pop in downtown for a bite to eat or visit the surrounding areas that boast numerous opportunities for fishing, bird watching, hiking, and biking.
 Local fishing maps with directions and types of fish are available at the campground!

 There are 162 RV sites, 127 of which are pull-through.
 There are also 11 tent sites with 20 amp power, concrete fire pits, and comfortable sawdust pads.
-For your extra privacy, they are shaded by trees and greenery.
+For extra privacy, they are shaded by trees and greenery.
 Should you be looking for more luxury, you can accommodate in one of their fully-furnished cabins.